 As mentioned in the previous step, your camera’s stability is paramount and with a tripod you can still take blurred photos by pressing the shutter with your finger – even if you have the lightest of touches.

 For those of you who have sausage fingers there are three solutions:

 - Whilst using the tripod, hold the camera steady with your left hand and activate the shutter using the + volume button with your right.
-In most cases this helps to eliminate blurring.
+In most cases, this helps to eliminate blurring.

 - Remote Shutter.
-Belkin have produced a remote shutter for the IPhone, which allows you to operate the camera shutter by clicking a bluetooth remote.
+Belkin has produced a remote shutter for the IPhone, which allows you to operate the camera shutter by clicking a bluetooth remote.
 This is the best option, but is a little expensive if only used for one event!